Phi Virginis

 Phi Virginis (φ Virginis, abbreviated Phi Vir, φ Vir) is a binary star in the zodiac constellation of Virgo.
 It can be seen with the naked eye, having an apparent visual magnitude of +4.81.
-Based upon parallax measurements obtained during the Hipparcos mission, it is located roughly 118 ly distant from the Sun.
+Based upon parallax measurements obtained during the Gaia mission, it is located roughly 121 ly distant from the Sun.

 The two components are designated Phi Virginis A (officially named Elgafar /'Elg@fɑr/, the traditional name for the system) and B.

 Nomenclature

 φ Virginis (Latinised to Phi Virginis) is the binary's Bayer designation.
 The designations of the two components as Phi Virginis A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Ideler described an Arabic lunar mansion "El-ġafr" (Arabic الغفر al-ghafr) for the stars Phi, Iota and Kappa Virginis.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Elgafar for the component Phi Virginis A on 1 June 2018 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 亢宿 (Kàng Xiù), meaning Neck, refers to an asterism consisting of Phi Virginis, Kappa Virginis, Iota Virginis, and Lambda Virginis.
 Consequently, Phi Virginis itself is known as 亢宿三 (Wěi Xiù sān), "the Third Star of Neck".